luxonis/depthai/python-api/README.md

 # About
-This is python API of depthai and examples.
+This is python API of DepthAI and examples.

 # Python modules
 Files with extention `.so` are python modules: